antonlep/shortest-path/documentation/implementation.md

 Algorithm uses python PriorityQueue for storing nodes to be calculated.
 Nodes are arranged based on their distance from start point, so that nodes with shortest distance from start are gone through first.

 ### A*
-ALgorithm is almost the same as Dijkstra, except heuristic function is included.
+Algorithm is almost the same as Dijkstra, except heuristic function is included.
 Order in which nodes are to be calculated is based on the sum of distance from start to the current node and estimated distance from current node to the end (calculated with euclidean distance).
 Nodes with shortest total estimated distance are to be calculated first.

 ### Jump Point Search
 Algorithm is quite similar to A*.
 Difference is that in A* all neighbors are considered for distance calculation, but in JPS only certain nodes, so called jump points, are calculated more extensively.
 There is additional processing where jump points are identified based on direction and if neighbor nodes are blocked or not.
 This processing is done with recursive jump method, which returns jump point if it is found, and is not computationally as expensive as distance calculation.